 Adopting a revue format for their live performances, the Kings of Rhythm worked with a revolving group of vocalists during this period.
-One was a teenaged singer originally from Tennessee named Anna Mae Bullock, who met Turner in 1956.
-She joined the revue, and moved into Turner's house after becoming pregnant by the band's sax player; soon, she and Turner began their own relationship and had a child of their own, marrying in 1958; Bullock became Tina.
+One was a teenage singer originally from Tennessee named Anna Mae Bullock, who met Turner in 1956.
+She joined the revue and moved into Turner's house after becoming pregnant by the band's sax player; soon, she and Turner began their relationship and had a child of their own, marrying in 1958; Bullock became Tina.
 His new (and latest) wife got her first chance to sing lead on a recording in late 1959, cutting "A Fool in Love" for the Sue label.

 Turner realized he'd discovered a potential breakout star, and reshaped the band into the Ike & Tina Turner Revue, with Tina now the centerpiece of the act.
 It took a little time for all involved to get their bearings, but in the meantime, the hits kept coming; "I Idolize You," "It's Gonna Work Out Fine," "Poor Fool," and "Tra La La La La" all hit the R&B Top Ten, a string that ran through 1962.
 As Ike & Tina became one of the hardest-working, most popular acts on the so-called chitlin' circuit, the temptations of fame were proving too much for Turner; he developed a severe addiction to cocaine that, when mixed with his dominant personality and quick temper, made for a volatile combination.

 According to Tina's autobiography, Turner grew increasingly violent, beating her frequently and even burning her with cigarettes and coffee if she got out of line.
 Turner had a widespread reputation for being difficult.
-When producer Phil Spector attempted a commercial comeback around Tina in 1966, he struck a deal with Turner: in exchange for being allowed to record Tina, Ike would receive full credit and billing on the records, but Ike would also not be allowed to set foot in the studio or to meddle with the finished recordings.
+When producer Phil Spector attempted a commercial comeback around Tina in 1966, he struck a deal with Turner.
+In exchange for being allowed to record Tina, Ike would receive full credit and billing on the records, but Ike would also not be allowed to set foot in the studio or to meddle with the finished recordings.

 This collaboration with Tina produced the epic "River Deep - Mountain High," one of rock's greatest singles.
-In 1969, Ike & Tina were invited to open for the Rolling Stones, and Turner realized that changing times had made the Revue's rough, nasty brand of soul music more palatable to white rock audiences.
-Accordingly, Turner incorporated contemporary rock & roll covers into the Revue's repertoire, giving them a whole new lease on life.
+In 1969, Ike & Tina were invited to open for the Rolling Stones, and Turner realized that changing times had made the Revue's rough, nasty brand of soul music palatable to white rock audiences.
+Accordingly, Turner incorporated contemporary rock & roll covers into the Revue's repertoire, giving them a new lease on life.
 Versions of "Come Together," "I Want to Take You Higher," and "Proud Mary" revived Ike & Tina's chart.
-However, Turner's off-stage problems were taking their toll on the act; 1973's "Nutbush City Limits," a song written by Tina, would be their last major hit, and Tina walked out on him in the middle of a 1975 tour.
-The divorce was finalized the following year, and Ike never quite recovered from the loss.
+However, Turner's off-stage problems were taking their toll on the act; 1973's "Nutbush City Limits," a song written by Tina, would be their last major hit, and Tina walked out on him in the middle 1975 tour.
+The divorce was finalized the following year, and Ike never recovered from the loss.